-- check with the Installer that he has connected and terminated the pressure relief valve in a manner which allows safe discharge.
-The manufacturers are not responsible for damage caused by opening of the pressure relief valve and consequent escape of water, if this is not connected and terminated. - the installer has connected the condensate outlet to a suitable drain pipe.
+the installer has connected the pressure relief valve outlet to a drain pipe.
+The manufacturers are not responsible for damage

+- caused by opening of the pressure relief valve and consequent escape of water, if not connected correctly to the drain. - the installer has connected the condensate outlet to a suitable drain pipe.

-✓ On detecting the smell of gas:
+On detecting the smell of gas